hackerb9/vt340test/emulators/vwsvt200/README.md

    </details> </ul>
    <br clear=all>

-2. The resolution is 800x480 by default when one first opens a VT200 ReGIS terminal.
+2. The resolution is 800x480 by default when a VT200 ReGIS terminal is first opened.
 However, in my tests, the maximum actual resolution can be increased to 1000x600.
-Resizing the VT200 window to full-screen is a necessary first step but is not sufficient.
+Resizing the VT200 window to full-screen is a necessary first step, but is not sufficient.
-   ReGIS's coordinate system will still scale everything to a 800x480:
+   ReGIS's coordinate system remains at 800x480 as seen here:

    <ul>
    <details>